- Advanced feature set

 - Point Of Sale

-Orderhive is a well designed, solid piece of tech.
-As I mentioned earlier, I’m impressed by the UX, and with how nimble the App runs.
+Orderhive is a well-designed, solid piece of tech.
+As I mentioned earlier, I’m impressed by the UI, and with how nimble the app runs.
 Granted, that was for my small test case.
 I’d be interested to see how it handles a larger volume of stock for a company that takes orders in the tens of thousands.
-To date though, the online community seems happy.
+To date, though, the online community seems happy.
 We’ll see if that changes.